vatesfr/xen-orchestra/docs/features.md

 All the following features are exposed through the web client, XO-Web, which is using a [responsive design](https://xen-orchestra.com/blog/xen-orchestra-responsive-design/).

-We made multiple categories to help you to find what you need:
+We've made multiple categories to help you to find what you need:

 * [XenServer Administration](administration.html)
 * [Docker Support](docker_support.html)